-Girl Scouts of Southern Illinois Names Outstanding Graduating Girl Scouts
+Girl Scouts of Southern Illinois names Outstanding Graduating Girl Scouts

-Glen Carbon, Illinois – Girl Scouts of Southern Illinois (GSSI) is pleased to announce that Dalaney Plott from Anna, Illinois and Shelby Wratchford from Fults, Illinois have been selected as its 2014 Outstanding Graduating Girl Scout Scholarship winners.
-The girls were recognized April 5 at GSSI’s annual All That Glitters Ceremony at the Hilton Garden Inn in O’Fallon.
-In addition to earning this prestigious award, each girl receives a $500 scholarship for the college or university she will attend this fall.
-Dalaney is the daughter of Juanita and Billie Plott and Shelby is the daughter of Jamie and Phillip Wratchford.
+Glen Carbon, Illinois – Girl Scouts of Southern Illinois (GSSI) is pleased to announce that Rebecca Boehning and Caitlin Cronin from O’Fallon have been selected as its 2013 Outstanding Graduating Girl Scouts.
+The girls will be recognized April 7 at GSSI’s annual All That Glitters Ceremony to be held at Lindenwood Auditorium in Belleville.
+In addition to earning this prestigious award, each girl receives a $500 scholarship for the college or university they will attend this fall.
+Rebecca is the daughter of Stephanie and Jon Boehning and Caitlin is the daughter Cheryl “C” Cronin.

-Dalaney is from Troop #8542 in Anna and has been a Girl Scout for 13 years.
-She has earned the Girl Scout Gold Award, which is the highest award for girls in Girl Scouting and recognizes leadership, effort, and impact that Girl Scout Seniors and Ambassadors have on their community.
-Only about 5% of Girl Scouts earn the Gold Award.
-Currently, Dalaney attends Anna-Jonesboro Community High School and plans to attend Southeast Missouri State University upon graduation where she will pursue a bachelors degree in History.
+Rebecca is from Troop #296 in O’Fallon.
+She has earned all three of the highest awards in Girl Scouting - the Girl Scout Bronze Award, the Girl Scout Silver Award and the Girl Scout Gold Award - which earned her the Trifecta Award.
+Rebecca is involved in many clubs and teams, has served numerous organizations and has received several academic achievements.
+Rebecca plans to attend the University of Illinois at Urbana-Champaign where she will pursue a degree in chemical engineering to help her work toward perfecting alternative sources of fuel.

 Get The Latest News!